-Residential Specialists serve RMYA in its residential treatment center, general residential operation, and emergency shelter.
+Residential Specialists serve RMYA in its residential treatment center, general residential operation, and emergency shelter both in San Antonio and Boerne.
 The primary function of the Residential Specialist is to provide safety, security, and well-being to the children in our care in a way that supports their stability and growth as determined by their treatment plan.
 The Residential Specialist adheres to policies, procedures, protocols, and rules pertaining to the dynamic engagement of each child.
 The Residential Specialist coordinates with the Residential Specialist Supervisor, Program Manager, clinical and support services staff as well as educators and other interested parties to provide the effective delivery of all necessary services and advises same with timely information concerning behaviors, activities, and interactions that may affect a child in a given setting.

 EDUCATION: High School Diploma or equivalent, some college and/or degree preferred.